-Government Pension Scheme deficit.
+The pension reserve arises from the actuarial measurement of the Academy's share of the Local Government Pension Scheme.
 This deficit is recorded as a provision.
 The actuarial cost of employing staff during the year is initially reflected in the normal running costs of the school in the restricted pension fund.
-The amount included in resources expended represents the pension cost for the year charged to income and expenditure that arises from actuarial calculations of service cost rather than employer contributions paid, and amounts to £303,000.
-Actuarial gains and losses that arise from changes in assumptions by the actuary or wider influences are shown in the restricted pension fund, the movement this year being a net £1,554,000 actuarial decrease in the net pension fund deficit.
+The amount included in resources expended represents the pension cost for the year charged to income and expenditure that arises form actuarial calculations of service cost rather than employer contributions paid, and amounts to £381,000.
+Actuarial gains and losses that arise from changes in assumptions by the actuary or wider influences are shown in the restricted pension fund, the movement this year being a net £880,000 actuarial decrease in the net pension fund deficit.